hexparrot/catjot/README.md

 $ cowsay -f kitty "meow" |jot
 ```

-The notes are saved and can be recalled like this:
+You can recall notes saved in your present working directory like this:

 ```
 $ jot